Liverpool - West

 Liverpool - West has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 31 projects that are expected to impact the area.
-Notable projects include Frangipane Avenue Apartments, Liverpool Civic Place, Liverpool Health and Academic Precinct, and Liverpool Innovation Precinct.
-The following list details those considered most relevant.
+AreaSearch has identified 31 projects likely impacting the area.
+Notable ones include Liverpool Innovation Precinct, Frangipane Avenue Apartments, Liverpool Civic Place, and Liverpool Health and Academic Precinct.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.